Cathay says cabin crew can wear masks on mainland China flights due to virus

 “During SARS in 2003, share prices only bottomed two months after first being recognized by the WTO on 26 Feb 2003 despite China total passenger traffic declining until June 2003,” the analysts said in a note to clients on Tuesday.

-Reporting by Jamie Freed in Sydney; additional reporting by Donny Kwok in Hong Kong Editing by Michael Perry
+Reporting by Jamie Freed in Sydney; additional reporting by Donny Kwok in Hong Kong and Brenda Goh in Shanghai Editing by Michael Perry